forj-oss/goforjj/FORJJ_PLUGIN.md

 # Forjj plugin documentation

-`forjj` thanks to `Forjfile`s will create/update and maintain the software factory that you defined.
+`forjj` thanks to `Forjfiles` will `create`/`update` and `maintain` the software factory that you defined.
 Your `Forjfile` requires to define at least one or more application (`applications/<ApplicationName>`) which will compose your Software factory.

 `forjj` can't manage them if there is no *forjj plugin* attached to.
 The forjj plugin is also known as driver.

-This documentation explains how forjj detect, download and use them.
+This documentation explains how forjj detect, download, use them and what a plugin typically do in such action cases.

-## how forjj identify a plugin to manage an application
+## How forjj identify a plugin to manage an application

 An application is defined in your Forjfile as follow: